opendataformat/Specification/Example/README.md

 `name` stem from the dataset “Vornamen 2013” from the Open Data platform [Offene Daten Köln](https://offenedaten-koeln.de/dataset/vornamen).

-Since the External\_OpenDF specifies both, the data component and the metadata component of a dataset, the document is structured in two main
+Since the ODF specifies both, the data component and the metadata component of a dataset, the document is structured in two main
 sections: [Data](#data) and [Metadata](#metadata).